 The flexible mains lead is supplied connected to a BS 1363 fused plug.
 If this plug does not fit in the socket in your home, it should be replaced by a suitable plug as outlined below.
-Replace only with a fuse of the same rating and type.

 The wires in the mains lead are coloured in accordance with the following code: